Jiggins/mu-cs401-f2015/lecture-01.md

 Unsupervised Learning
 =====================

-Another form of machine learning is unsupervised learning, the objective being to try to find hidden structure in unlabeled data.
-Since the examples given to the machine are unlabeled, there is no error or reward signal to evaluate a potential solution.
+Another form of machine learning is unsupervised learning, the objective being to try to find hidden structure in unlabelled data.
+Since the examples given to the machine are unlabelled, there is no error or reward signal to evaluate a potential solution.

-Clouds (i.e., Amazon, Google, etc.) devote a lot more cycles to unsupervised learning than to other forms of machine learning, as a lot of unlabeled data is freely available to them, via an internal database, via data collected by a spider trawling the web, or even via shopping trends.
+Clouds (i.e., Amazon, Google, etc.) devote a lot more cycles to unsupervised learning than to other forms of machine learning, as a lot of unlabelled data is freely available to them, via an internal database, via data collected by a spider trawling the web, or even via shopping trends.

 Reinforcement Learning
 ======================

 The third, and final type of machine learning is reinforcement learning.
-This is the most “biological” of the types, inspired by behaviorist psychology, concerned with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.
+This is the most “biological” of the types, inspired by behaviourist psychology, concerned with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.
 That is to say, the machine is put into an environment and is given “rewards” for getting things right.

 Reinforcement learning subtypes:
 --------------------------------